mongodb/docs/source/includes/quick-start/create-project.rst

 `Building Maven <https://maven.apache.org/guides/development/guide-building-maven.html>`_
 or
-`Creating New Gradle Builds <https://guides.gradle.org/creating-new-gradle-builds/>`_ for more information on how to set up your project.
+`Creating New Gradle Builds <https://guides.gradle.org/creating-new-gradle-builds/>`_ For more information about how to set up your project.